-The SBWIB regularly applies for special project grants with AJCC partners identified to serve common customers (re-entry, veterans, disabled).
+The SBWIB regularly applies for special project grants in which AJCC partners are identified to serve common customers (re-entry, veterans, disabled).
 The SBWIB also routinely coordinates service plans and case management activities between special grants and formula grants.
 As appropriate, the SBWIB also designs new systems as in the case of the Foster Youth Bridge to Work Program, which the SBWIB administers through a contract with the L.A.
 County Department of Children and Family Services (DCFS).
-The SBWIB created and branded a co-case management system where DCFS case workers collaborate with AJCC case managers, and often with parents/guardians/or independent living providers to generate and monitor case plans to facilitate transition out of the system into adulthood.
+The SBWIB created and branded a co-case management system where DCFS case workers collaborate with AJCC case managers, and often with parents/guardians/or independent living providers to generate and monitor case plans to facilitate transition out of the foster care system into adulthood.